Updated: 02 December 2018

 SC: Self ownership/self governorship/self control and self responsibility, along with non-aggression, integrity and enlightened self interest create a life where productivity is unavoidable.
 But self ownership and non-aggression must come first.

 SC: Love should be nurtured, celebrated, enjoyed wherever it is found.
 Love that is genuine is the best thing life has to offer.
 Don’t let anyone tell you otherwise.
-You both have my love, no strings attached.
+You have my love, no strings attached.

 SC: The normal response to fear is avoidance or rejection, rather than acceptance or curiosity to learn.